chromaui/chromatic-docs/workflow.md

 </details>

+#### Developers verify UI changes

+UI Tests are similar to other types of testing (unit, E2E, etc.), in that they enable developers to catch and fix regressions.

+UI Tests compare the snapshot of a story with the previously accepted [baseline](branching-and-baselines#branches-and-baselines) in your git history (typically on the same branch).
+If there are changes, you'll get a diff of the changes.
+If the changes are intentional, press the accept button to update the baselines.

-Once all changes are approved, the UI is considered “ready” and you can move to the review phase.
+Once all changes are approved, the UI is considered “ready” and you can move to the UI Review phase.

 ### 4. UI Review to get team sign off

 ![Assign reviewers to get feedback](img/ui-review.png)

-On your Git provider (GitHub, Gitlab, Bitbucket, etc.) you assign other devs to review the code for a pull request.
-Chromatic allows you to assign designers, PMs, and other stakeholders to review the UI changes associated with that pull request.
-Review is the opportunity to get qualitative feedback on changes from your team and get a final sign off.
+In tools like GitHub, Gitlab, and Bitbucket you assign other devs to review the code for a pull request.
+Chromatic complements this workflow by allowing you to assign designers, PMs, and other stakeholders to review UI changes in that pull request.

-Developers often fill in edge cases and overcome technical hurdles while coding.
-These challenges may not be apparent just by looking at the code, and it can be difficult to manually click through the UI to ensure that all possible variations are reviewed.
-Chromatic's superpower is that it knows exactly which stories have changed, so it can show the reviewer precisely what they need to review, simplifying the approval process.
+Review is the opportunity to discuss changes and get final team sign off.
+In the past, teams had to manually click through the UI to review all possible variations.
+Chromatic's superpower is that it knows exactly which stories have changed.
+It generates a changeset for your reviewers that shows precisely what they need to review.
+This speeds up the sign off process.

+UI Review is essential because developers often run into edge cases or technical hurdles that your team didn't consider.

 For [UI Review](review), Chromatic shows you a branch vs branch comparison.
 That is, what will change on the base branch when you merge this PR.

 <details>
 <summary>How do I invite collaborators to my project?</summary>

-To add or remove collaborators, go to the Project > Collaborators screen.
+To add or remove collaborators, go to the collaborate tab on your project's Manage page.
 You can invite them by email or by sharing an invite link.

 [More on inviting collaborators »](collaborators#external-collaborators)